Massachusetts Animal Cruelty Laws

 How to report animal cruelty

 ANY animal abuse, neglect or cruelty should be immediately reported to local or state law enforcement agencies.

-If you know or suspect that an animal is in imminent danger of serious bodily harm or death, immediately contact your local law enforcement agency or the Massachusetts State Police for emergency assistance.
+If you know or suspect that an animal is in imminent danger of serious bodily harm or death, immediately contact your local law enforcement agency or the Massachusetts State Police.

-In non-emergency situations where you know of or suspect animal abuse, neglect or cruelty, contact your municipal animal control officer (often listed on your town's website).
-If you cannot contact the animal control officer, then reach out to your local police.
+In non-emergency situations where you know of or suspect animal abuse, neglect. or cruelty contact your municipal animal control officer (often listed on your town’s website).
+You can also reach out to your local police.
 You may have to make a few calls, but be persistent!

 To report animal abuse, neglect, or cruelty, contact: